ludwiggj/scala-finance-gadget/README.md

 manipulating the data.
 This project is intended to automate that process, and help me to develop my Scala skills at the same time.

+This [portfolio report](exampleHoldingsFromTransactionsReport.txt) is an example of a report I am now generating to provide additional analysis of my portfolio.

 # Architecture #

 The system consists of several components: